toolinbox/Klib.me/README.md

 ## Press Kit

+Klib is a great Kindle mate for macOS.
 Please introduce Klib to any book lovers you know.
 You will help them to get more out of reading.

 [Download Press Kit](https://s.toolinbox.net/Klib/PressKit.zip)

 ## Thanks

+Thanks for all the volunteers' help.

-Klib's Logo was designed by [Allen](https://dribbble.com/openallen), thanks.
+- Klib's Logo was designed by [Allen](https://dribbble.com/openallen)
+- [Huanbo Tu](https://www.linkedin.com/in/huanbo-tu-10586447/) helped to translate Klib to German.

 ## Download Klib